 Description

-Instant Pot Tikka Masala using chicken breast or thighs, bathed in the most fragrant Indian coconut curry sauce.
-A fast and easy weeknight dinner!
-Vegan Adaptable-see notes!
+Instant Pot Chicken Tikka Masala made with chicken breasts or thighs, bathed in the most fragrant Indian coconut curry sauce.
+A fast and easy weeknight dinner, meal-prep recipe, or freezer meal.

 Ingredients

-- 2 pounds chicken breast or thighs, cut into 1-2 inch cubes ( sprinkled with 1 teaspoon salt and pepper) or see notes for vegan version.
+- 2 pounds chicken breast or thighs, cut into 1-2 inch cubes (sprinkle with 1 teaspoon salt and pepper) or see notes for vegan version.

 - 2 tablespoons ghee ( or olive oil, coconut oil)